u-Kuro/Kanshi.Anime-Recommendation/README.md

 # Kanshi.
-Anime Recommendation Android (VI and R) or Web App (VI)
+Anime Recommendation Android (VI and R) or Static Web (VI)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Anime Recommendation Apps that uses existing Anilist account analyzed based through User.
 Kanshi.VI is based on User's Likeability and Variable Importance while Kanshi.R is based on User's Likeability and Other Anilist User Recommendations.

 ## Starting Up
   Installation
-  1. Install the [Kanshi.VI](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi.VI.apk) or [Kanshi.R](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi.R.apk) application in an Android mobile or visit the web application [Kanshi.WebOne](https://u-kuro.github.io/Kanshi.Anime-Recommendation/) or [Kanshi.WebTwo](http://kanshi.rf.gd/).
+  1. Install the [Kanshi.VI](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi.VI.apk) or [Kanshi.R](https://github.com/u-Kuro/Kanshi.Anime-Recommendation/raw/main/Kanshi.R.apk) application in an Android mobile or visit the website [Kanshi.WebOne](https://u-kuro.github.io/Kanshi.Anime-Recommendation/) or [Kanshi.WebTwo](http://kanshi.rf.gd/).
   2. Run/Visit the app and Enter a username of an Exsting anilist account (A properly rated list is highly recommended).
 If you don't have one, you can easily Create an account in their website ([Anilist](https://anilist.co/home)) or Export your List from MAL (MyAnimeList) if you have one ([MAL export](https://myanimelist.net/panel.php?go=export)) then Import the XML file in the Anilist settings ([Anilist Import](https://anilist.co/settings/import)).

   Additional Features